mprestin77/oci-container-instances/README.md

 **The OCI registry must be in the tenanacy root and the user account associated with the auth token will need relevant privileges for the repo**

-Log in to Oracle Cloud Infrastructure Registry by entering:
+Log in to Oracle Cloud Infrastructure Registry:
 ```
 docker login <region-key>.ocir.io
 ```